 The purpose of ABLE Tech is to increase the access to and acquisition of assistive technology (AT) devices and services for individuals with disabilities, their families and support professionals.
-ABLE Tech accomplishes this purpose by providing AT through a short-term equipment loan program, demonstration centers, a low interest financial loan for AT, reutilization of AT through the Oklahoma Equipment Exchange (OEE) and the Oklahoma Durable Medical Equipment Reuse Program (OKDMERP).
+ABLE Tech accomplishes this purpose by providing AT through a short-term equipment loan program, demonstration centers, low interest financial loans for AT, and reutilization of AT through the Oklahoma Equipment Exchange (OEE) and the Oklahoma Durable Medical Equipment Reuse Program (OKDMERP).
 In addition, ABLE Tech provides information and referral, training on various AT topics and collaborates with state agencies and organizations to enhance the understanding and access to AT.
 ABLE Tech is funded under the Assistive Technology Act by the U.S. Department of Health & Human Services, Administration for Community Living and is located at Oklahoma State University in the Department of Wellness.

 Linda Jaco, Director

 1514 W. Hall of Fame

 Stillwater, OK 74078-2026

 (405) 744-9748 (V/TDD)